itslastonenikhil/carbonfeedbacks/README.md

 # Carbon Feedbacks

-The purpose of developing a “Feedback Assessment System” is to encompass the genuine sentiment of the users towards a particular product or service.
+Carbon Feedbacks is a feedback analysis and management web application.
+Its aim is to encompass the genuine sentiment of the users towards a particular product or service.

 <div align="center">
   <img src="https://raw.githubusercontent.com/itslastonenikhil/carbonfeedbacks/dc8e3d6c2831ca8311dc81a6c2913a97c508ea2f/meta/logo1.svg" alt="Logo" width="450"/>